simonmichael/hledger/hledger-lib/doc/hledger_timedot.5.m4.md

 A day entry begins with a date, and is followed by category/quantity pairs, one per line.
 Dates are hledger-style [simple dates](#simple-dates) (see hledger_journal(5)).
 Categories are hledger-style account names, optionally indented.
-There must be at least two spaces between the category and the quantity.
+As in a hledger journal, there must be at least two spaces between the category (account name) and the quantity.

-Quantities can be written in several ways:
+Quantities can be written as:

-1. a series of dots (.).
-   Each dot represents one quarter unit - eg, a quarter hour.
+- a sequence of dots (.) representing quarter hours.
-   Spaces may optionally be used to group dots, for easier counting.
+  Spaces may optionally be used for grouping and readability.
+  Eg: .... ..

-2. an integral or decimal number optionally followed by the letter h represents whole units - eg, hours.
+- an integral or decimal number, representing hours.
-   Numbers may be more convenient for large quantities (and can also record negative quantities).

-3. an integral or decimal number followed by the letter m represents 1/60th units - eg, minutes.
+  Eg: 1.5

+- an integral or decimal number immediately followed by a unit symbol `s`, `m`, `h`, `d`, `w`, `mo`, or `y`, representing seconds, minutes, hours, days weeks, months or years respectively.
+  Eg: 90m.
+  The following equivalencies are assumed, currently:
+  1m = 60s, 1h = 60m, 1d = 24h, 1w = 7d, 1mo = 30d, 1y=365d.

 Blank lines and lines beginning with #, ; or * are ignored.
 An example: